- Can boron lower PSA?

 Boron helps reduce inflammatory conditions

-In addition to the benefits of reducing prostate cancer risks, boron has significant anti-inflammatory capabilities.
+Furthermore, boron offers notable anti-inflammatory benefits in addition to its potential for reducing prostate cancer risks.
 About 52 million Americans suffer from some form of arthritis.22.

 It is very fortunate that boron inhibits pro-inflammatory factors that contribute to the development of arthritis.21,23.